by-jp/www.byjp.me/content/notes/twitter/85729650868887552/index.md

 ---
 Train didn't stop at this station cos the signal box got fused by lightning.\
 \
-I need vaccinations and antimalarials\!
+I need vaccinations and antimalarials!